superJK92iscool/Et-Futurum-Requiem/README.md

 This project is jss2a98aj's fork of KryptonCaptain's Et Futurum build, as well as a merge of Roadhog360's changes he made to Et Futurum and never published anywhere.
 Makamys is a great help with helping me get the concept of Mixin code and various incredibly useful commits.

+The mod uses MCLib's AssetDirector module to download assets from Mojang's servers.
+Check [its wiki page](https://github.com/makamys/MCLib/wiki/AssetDirector) for more information.

 ## About `nomixin` builds

 The mod (starting with version 2.4.1) comes in two flavors: